-In summary, SML-PV classifiers determine optimized social interaction parameters, enhancing their efficacy in simulating consumer attitudes towards EV purchasing via agent-based models.
+In summary, SML-PV classifiers determine optimised social interaction parameters, enhancing their efficacy in simulating consumer attitudes towards EV purchasing via agent-based models.
 When DF and OR interaction controlling parameters are empirically accessible, the social interaction components of the ABM can be further refined for case-specific attitude classifications.
-This data-driven approach minimizes biases in synthesized social interaction features, facilitating the optimization of DMRs to closely align with ONS respondents' attitudes towards EV adoption.
+This data-driven approach minimises biases in synthesised social interaction features, facilitating the optimisation of decision-making rules to closely align with ONS respondents' attitudes towards EV adoption.
 As a result, this model provides a robust, adaptable tool for accurately capturing consumer attitudes in dynamic, socially interactive environments.

-4.4.
-Agent-based model to simulate consumer attitudes
+4.4 Agent-based model to simulate consumer attitudes

-The optimized DMRs DMR_LR+OR and DMR_LR+DF were applied to simulate ONS consumer attitudes, as illustrated in Fig. 5.
-Figure 5(A) shows the sensitivity of each model for both 2014 and 2015, with the optimized DMR_LR+OR outperforming the others.
-Figure 5(B) represents specificity, where the optimized DMR_LR+DF performs better, while the optimized DMR_LR+OR has lower specificity.
-Figure 5(C) demonstrates G-mean, where the optimized DMR_LR+OR again leads in both years.
-When simulating consumer attitudes using 2014 data, the optimized DMR_LR+OR model achieved a sensitivity of 71.54%, specificity of 64.92% and a G-mean of 68.15%, significantly outperforming the DMR_LR rule.
+The optimised decision-making rules DMR_LR+OR and DMR_LR+DF were applied to simulate ONS consumer attitudes, as illustrated in Figure 5.
+Figure 5(A) shows the sensitivity of each model for both 2014 and 2015, with the optimised DMR_LR+OR outperforming the others.
+Figure 5(B) represents specificity, where the optimised DMR_LR+DF performs better, while the optimised DMR_LR+OR has lower specificity.
+Figure 5(C) demonstrates G-mean, where the optimised DMR_LR+OR again leads in both years.
+When simulating consumer attitudes using 2014 data, the optimised DMR_LR+OR model achieved a sensitivity of 71.54%, specificity of 64.92%, and a G-mean of 68.15%, significantly outperforming the DMR_LR rule.
 A similar performance pattern was observed with the 2015 data, indicating consistent model accuracy across different datasets.

-Furthermore, the optimized DMR_LR+OR outperformed the rule incorporating the OR interaction synthesized from the AMT data (as described in Section 4.2).
-These results confirm that the optimized DMR effectively captures the nuances of consumer attitudes towards EV adoption in the context of ONS data, offering a robust tool for simulating and analyzing consumer behaviour in socially interactive settings.
+Furthermore, the optimised DMR_LR+OR outperformed the rule incorporating the OR interaction synthesised from the AMT data (as described in Section 4.2).
+These results confirm that the optimised decision-making rule effectively captures the nuances of consumer attitudes towards EV adoption in the context of ONS data, offering a robust tool for simulating and analysing consumer behaviour in socially interactive settings.